 My bread bakers have been busy!
 These are loaves they baked from my previous post for No-Knead…

-Long before the terrible spring of 2020 when active dry yeast and flour were coveted commodities, I had been baking with yeast water.
-I was introduced to yeast water by my friend Jennie Schacht.
-She showed me her jar of golden water and I said, “Yeast water, what??”.
+Long before the terrible spring of 2020 when active dry yeast and flour were coveted commodities, I was baking with wild yeast Water.
+This magic water was shared by my friend Jennie Schacht.
+She showed me her jar of golden water which she called yeast water.
+I said, “Yeast water what??”.
 She said, “Trust.
 It will work”.
 And it does!
-I’ve never had a failed loaf of bread made with yeast water.
-And the best thing is yeast water does not require regular feeding or wasteful discard like sourdough starter.

 What is Yeast Water?